-The TOD Fund was used to purchase this 1.2 acre piece of land adjacent the existing light rail station at I-25 and Yale for $1,325,000.
-In an innovative step, the Regional Transportation District (RTD) voted unanimously to execute an agreement between RTD and Yale TOD Partners to create a Transit-Oriented Master Plan for the Yale Station area.
-This site includes parcels of land owned by the Partners: Urban Land Conservancy, Koelbel and Company and Mile High Development.
-The Master Plan process will involve area evaluation including the engagement of property owners in the vicinity.
-ULC will work with the Yale TOD Partners to create a framework for the future development of the RTD owned property, the property owned by the Partners and potentially additional properties in the vicinity.
-This is an ideal site to develop into a mixed use, transit-oriented community supportive of RTD’s TOD policy and the growth of light rail ridership.
-ULC plans to develop 100 workforce homes on the site and up to 30,000 square feet of commercial space creating 100 jobs during the development of the site and 35 permanent jobs once the construction is complete.
+The TOD Fund was used to purchase this 1.2 acre piece of land adjacent to the existing light rail station at I-25 and Yale for $1,325,000.
+The Regional Transportation District (RTD) voted unanimously to execute an agreement between RTD and Yale TOD Partners to create a Transit-Oriented Master Plan for the Yale Station area.
+The Garden Court Apartments, consisting of 66 units of affordable housing, were constructed in April 2016 as the first phase of development by Koelbel and Company and Mile High Development.
+ULC plans to develop 100 workforce homes on the site and up to 30,000 square feet of commercial space creating 35 permanent jobs once the construction is complete.
 Total redevelopment investment – $20,000,000.

 The Urban Land Conservancy used the TOD fund to purchase this two-acre parcel of land for $2,140,000.
-The site is located along west Denver’s FasTracks light rail corridor, currently under construction, as well as a high frequency bus route.
-ULC will be the master developer of the site that will include the new west Denver library, mixed-use workforce housing development with Del Norte Neighborhood Development, and a commercial building.
-This acquisition will provide enormous opportunity for additional transit-oriented development and revitalization along west Colfax and the future Knox and Decatur light rail stations.
-125 temporary jobs will be created through the construction of a 30,000 square foot library, 120,000 square feet of mixed-use including 80 units of affordable housing, and 10,000 square feet of commercial space for nonprofits.
-The library is expected to create approximately 15 permanent jobs, and it is expected that the residential and commercial buildings will create 50 permanent jobs.
+The site is located along west Denver’s FasTracks light rail corridor and a high frequency bus route.
+ULC was the master developer of the site that includes the Corky Gonzales Library and the Avondale Apartments with Del Norte Neighborhood Development.
+125 temporary jobs were created through the construction of the 30,000 square foot library and 120,000 square feet of mixed-use including 80 units of affordable housing.
 Total redevelopment investment – $25,000,000.

-This is the 4th property ULC has purchased using the TOD Fund.
 This .96 acres was purchased for $1,197,900 and is located directly across the street from the Evans Light Rail Station.
-ULC is partnering with Medici Communities LLC in the development of 50 residential workforce housing units and up to 7,100 square feet of retail and commercial space.
-This 5 story development will be the first family low income housing tax credit project at an existing light rail station along RTD’s FasTracks, and will serve households with incomes ranging from 30% to 60% of the Area Median Income (AMI).
+ULC partnered with Medici Communities LLC in the development of 50 residential workforce housing units.
+This 5 story development is the first family low income housing tax credit project at an existing light rail station along RTD’s FasTracks, and serves households with incomes ranging from 30% to 60% of the Area Median Income (AMI).

 Blake TOD is a 1.4 acre property at 38th Street and Walnut Street.
-This is the site of the first stop on RTD’s future East Corridor Commuter Line connecting Downtown Union Station to Denver International Airport.
-This property, which has been vacant for the past year, will be stabilized and eventually developed as a mixed-use site with an emphasis on affordable housing.
+This is the site of the first stop on RTD’s future University of Colorado A line connecting Downtown Union Station to Denver International Airport.
+This property, which has been vacant for multiple years, will be stabilized and eventually developed as a mixed-use site with an emphasis on affordable housing.
 Development at this site will be catalytic to the area, with much needed access to transit at the Blake Street Station scheduled to be operational in early 2016.
 This property, purchased for $1.7 million in November of 2011, is the 6th acquisition using the Transit-Oriented Development Fund.

 Park Hill Village West was purchased in March 2013 for $6 million, $3.7 million of the acquisition came from the TOD Fund.
-This 9.4 acre site is located at the 40th/Colorado station of the East Rail Commuter Line of FasTracks, scheduled to open in 2016.
-156 affordable homes will be constructed in phase one of development.
+This 9.4 acre site is located at the 40th and Colorado station of the University of Colorado A Line which opened in 2016.
+156 affordable homes were constructed during phase one of development, with Park Hill Station Apartments celebrating their grand opening in April.
 Future phases of development will be determined based on community needs.